rs-loves-bugs/burp-browser-profiles/README.md

 ## Features:

--allows you to create and mantain multiple Burp browser profiles
+-allows you to create and maintain multiple Burp browser profiles

 -allows you to run multiple Burp browser instances at the same time with different profiles